 - This post contains affiliate links, to find out more information, please read my disclaimer (link to a disclaimer page).

 - This post contains affiliate links.
-See affiliate disclaimer here (link).
+See the affiliate disclaimer here (link).

 - THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ MY DISCLOSURE (link) FOR MORE INFO.

-How to add affiliate disclosure to all your WordPress blog posts automatically
+How to add affiliate link disclaimer to all your WordPress blog posts automatically

 A few days ago I got a scary e-mail reminder from one of the companies whose products I have promoted on my blog.
 It said that there absolutely must be a disclosure statement on each post where I have added an affiliate link.
 And I really didn’t want to go through all of my old posts to check, if I had done it.

 So I searched for an automatic solution.
-There is a WordPress affiliate disclosure plugin, which adds affiliate disclosure statement automatically to all of the posts in a blog.
+There is a WordPress affiliate disclosure plugin, which adds affiliate disclosure statements automatically to all of the posts in a blog.

 Do all of my posts have affiliate links in them?
 Probably not.
 But I don’t want to risk it in case I forget to add the statement in a post which actually contains an affiliate link.

-Here are the steps to installing the plugin:
+Here are the steps to installing the affiliate disclaimer plugin: